Victoria045/birthday-detector/README.md

 ## Description
-This is a web application that allows a user to input their birth date details in a form and upon submitting calculates the day of the week they were born and depending on their gender outputs their Akan names.
+This is a web application that allows a user to input their birth date details in a form and upon submitting, calculates the day of the week they were born and depending on their gender outputs their Akan names.

 ## Setup/Installation Requirements